 Views from the new mid-rise will be limited as a 12-story rental 35 East 35th Street sits directly across the street and several taller buildings lie to the south as well.
 Instead of views, the prize for residents will be living on a rather sedate, tree-lined block of Midtown within a few moments of Penn Station, Grand Central, and Bryant Park.
 Furthermore, Yeshiva University's Midtown campus, NYU Downtown Hospital, the United Nations and all its auxiliary offices, and millions of square feet of Midtown South and Garment District are in walking distance.

-Encompassing the full block directly west of the project is the imposing marble structure once home to B. Altman & Co.
-Department Store.
-When it opened in 1906 it helped pull upper-class retail to this stretch of Fith and Madison Avenue.
-The store went bankrupt in 1989 and the building has become an academic powerhouse of sorts, with CUNY's Graduate School and University Center, the NYPL's Science, Industry and Business Library, and Oxford University Press as tenants in the building.
+Encompassing the full block directly west of the project is the grand marble structure that once housed B. Altman & Co., the department store that helped draw upscale retail to this stretch of Fifth and Madison Avenues when it opened in 1906.
+After B. Altman’s 1989 bankruptcy, the building was repurposed into an academic hub, now home to CUNY’s Graduate Center, the NYPL’s Science, Industry and Business Library, and Oxford University Press.

 Would you like to tour any of these properties?